 4 – Also look for the Sorcerer’s Workshop sign which is inside the Animation Building too.
 This is a walk through area of the building with interactive activities plus the Beast’s Library, one of my favorite hidden gems.
 Inside the Beast’s library you can watch the rose petals fall and watch the room transform from night to day.
 I just love to visit the library and explore this area because not many people know about it, plus you’re in the cool air!

-5 – UPDATE: this has not returned since the parks reopened.
-Also inside the Animation Building is a Character Close-up which is a meet and greet with Anna, Elsa and Olaf!
+5 – Also inside the Animation Building is a Character Close-up which is a meet and greet with Anna, Elsa and Olaf!
 Visit the Animation Building in Hollywood land there are so many things to do inside this one place.

 Ideas involving food